-It’s Friday and if that’s not enough cause for celebration, these stories will help put you in the right mood to start your weekend.
+It’s Friday, and if that’s not enough cause for celebration, these stories will help put you in the right mood to start your weekend.

-Delta Airlines has committed to more employee training to help fight trafficking and equip flight attendants and others who interact with passengers with the tools to spot trafficking victims and properly alert authorities.
+Delta Airlines has committed to more employee training to help fight traffic and equip flight attendants and others who interact with passengers with the tools to spot trafficking victims and properly alert authorities.

 Since Delta first launched this effort in 2017 with an initial donation of $1 million, the hotline has reported a 36% increase in contacts from survivors.

-FORMER PRESIDENT BARACK OBAMA CO-LAUNCHES NEW NETFLIX SERIES AIMED AT EMPOWERING THE WORKING CLASS
+FORMER PRESIDENT Barack Obama CO-LAUNCHES NEW NETFLIX SERIES AIMED AT EMPOWERING THE WORKING CLASS

-Well, if your weekend plans involve a television, don’t miss this new eye-opening project produced in part by former president and first lady Barack and Michelle Obama.
+Well, if your weekend plans involve television, don’t miss this new eye-opening project produced partly by former president and first lady Barack and Michelle Obama.

 “We want people to be able to get outside of themselves and experience and understand the lives of somebody else,” Obama said.

 American Factory is a product of Higher Ground Productions, the Obamas’ new production company.

 OHIO STUDENT EARNS THOUSANDS OF DOLLARS, THEN DONATES IT TO CHILDREN’S HOSPITAL

 This week, a student from Collins received national attention and praise for making a big donation to help sick kids.

-Diesel Pippert, a seventh-grade student at Western Reserve Middle School sold livestock at this year’s Huron County Fair.
+Diesel Pippert, a seventh-grade Western Reserve Middle School student, sold livestock at this year’s Huron County Fair.

-According to the hospital website “Families never receive a bill from St. Jude for treatment, travel, housing or food – because all a family should worry about is helping their child live.”
+According to the hospital website, “Families never receive a bill from St. Jude for treatment, travel, housing or food – because all a family should worry about is helping their child live.”

-The post has gone viral receiving more than three thousand likes and being shared nearly two thousand times.
+The post has gone viral, receiving more than three thousand likes and being shared nearly two thousand times.

 CALL CENTER REP HELPS MAN HAVING A STROKE ALMOST 900 MILES AWAY

-A neurologist at the hospital who treated Magennis told reporters “Williams’ quick action saved Magennis’ life and prevented him from suffering any disability.”
+A neurologist at the hospital who treated Magennis told reporters, “Williams’ quick action saved Magennis’ life and prevented him from suffering any disability.”

-In an interview Magennis told reporters he owes his life to this observant and compassionate call center representative.
+In an interview, Magennis told reporters he owes his life to this observant and compassionate call center representative.

 Neither of us will ever forget it,” he said.
 “She saved (me) … That is amazing.”

 NBA SUPERSTAR KAWHI LEONARD DONATES BOOKS, OTHER SUPPLIES TO L.A.
 SCHOOL DISTRICT

-Nothing gets a kid more excited for the start of a new school year like having brand new supplies and clothes to start the year off with confidence.
+Nothing gets a kid more excited for the start of a new school year than having brand new supplies and clothes to start the year off with confidence.

-The backpacks will go to students in the Los Angeles, Inglewood and Moreno Valley Unified School Districts.
+The backpacks will go to students in the Los Angeles, Inglewood, and Moreno Valley Unified School Districts.

-Leonard played basketball for the San Antonio Spurs for years before signing to the Toronto Raptors, and leading them to an NBA title in 2019.
+Leonard played basketball for the San Antonio Spurs for years before signing with the Toronto Raptors, leading them to an NBA title in 2019.